muchdogesec/stix2arango/docs/README.md

 Then the new object should be considered a duplicate AND NOT imported (the record is skipped for insert).

+#### 3. Versionless update mode

+If `--versioning_mode versionless` is used, the default update logic described above is not used to keep historical versions.

+If:

+* the `_record_md5_hash` is the same for the object with same `id`

+Then the new object should be considered a duplicate AND NOT imported (the record is skipped for insert).

+If:

+* an object with the same `id` already exists
+* and the `_record_md5_hash` is different

+Then the existing object is replaced with the newly imported object.

+The existing `_key` and `_record_created` values are kept. `_record_modified` is updated to the time of import.

+This record should be stored as `_is_latest==true`.

+No older version of the object is kept in the collection.

 ### Adding New Objects to Edge collections

 #### A note on `_to` and `_from` validation